Despite Northam’s public health credentials, some Virginians question his leadership during pandemic

 One way of judging the true impact of the coronavirus is to look at “excess deaths,” or the number of deaths that occur in a state beyond the number expected for a certain period of time.
 According to an analysis by the Yale School of Public Health conducted for The Washington Post, there were about 1,800 excess deaths in Virginia between March 1 and May 9.

-Maryland is suffering even more deaths but shows a smaller gap between the number of covid-19 fatalities and estimated excess deaths, according to the analysis — with 2,600 excess deaths and 1,751 of them officially attributed to covid-19, or 66 percent.
+Maryland is suffering even more deaths but shows a smaller gap between the number of covid-19 fatalities and estimated excess deaths, according to the analysis — with about 2,600 excess deaths and 1,751 of them officially attributed to covid-19, or 66 percent.

-Northam’s response to the crisis has been more aggressive than neighboring governors in some ways, less in others — a pattern his advisers say jibes with Virginia’s position between the hard-hit Northeast and the less-affected South.
+Northam’s response to the crisis has been more aggressive than neighboring governors in some ways, less in others — a pattern his advisers say jibes with Virginia’s position between the hard-hit Northeast and the less affected South.

 While Hogan closed nonessential retailers, for instance, Northam let them stay open as long as social distancing could be observed.
-Northam never banned golfing and boating as Hogan did, and was quicker to allow doctors to resume elective surgeries.
+Northam never banned golfing and boating as Hogan did and was quicker to allow doctors to resume elective surgeries.

-Northam declared a state of emergency March 12, a week after Hogan became first in the nation to do so.
+Northam declared a state of emergency March 12, a week after Hogan.
 Northam was the second governor to close schools for the remainder of the academic year, something Hogan and others followed.

 It was in deciding to begin reopening the state on May 15 that things got especially complicated.
 Initially, Northam said he had ruled out a regional approach that would let rural areas open first.
 Then he reversed course and allowed Northern Virginia to stay shuttered while the rest of the state moved into Phase 1.
-He said he wouldn’t let individual cities or counties follow suit, then turned around and let Richmond city and Accomack County do just that.
+He said he wouldn’t let individual cities or counties follow suit, then turned around and let Richmond and Accomack County do just that.

 A satirical statement that circulated among Northam aides in early May seemed to capture the governor’s struggle to communicate a path forward.